 First, from a technical point it is very nicely done.
 The Table of Contents is linked, the formatting is perfect and there is nary a spelling or grammar error to be seen.

 The stories were very well-written.
-Even the ones I didn’t care for too much were still written well.
+Even the ones I didn’t care for too much were still written very well.
 They flowed well and there were new takes on older themes that I found unique.

 Collections and anthologies can be hard to review as a whole because each story is unique.
 I like to rate them separately then wrap them up at the end.
 So, let’s get into the Crow Shine and find some magic!

 The titular story of the collection, Crow Shine is superb.
 The mix of horror and music has always fascinated me.
 Partly because it’s not usually explored much in writing.
-There are a few novels but mostly it lends itself to the short story format much better.
+There are a few novels but mostly it seems to shine in the short story format much better.
 The Rhythm and Blues genre of music in particular lends itself heavily to horror because of it’s roots in folk songs and tales.
 Many of which speak of murder, the Devil and the restless dead.
 A particular theme are the ‘deals with the Devil’ to gain fame and/or guitar prowess (which are not always synonymous).
 Such as the legend of Robert Johnson.
 A wide range of musical styles that have horror as it’s background and trappings can all be traced back to R&B. But, I digress.
 Crow Shine has somewhat of the same deal with the Devil theme to it but a nice take on it.
 It is an unwitting deal that destroys all you love.
 The Devil never does play fair, even when you don’t know you’re singing along.
 Creative and original.

 The Beat of a Pale Wing: